 So now you have the Glühwein or Mulled Wine or Glogg (as it is called in some parts!).
 And it is a terrific drink on its own.
 But consider taking it up a notch and create Feuerzangenbowle - or Fire Punch!
 Take a look at this excellent little video by Cocktail Chemistry to see just how easy this is:

 Feuerzangenbowle reminds me a bit of Fondue or Raclette - everyone around the table participates in the making of the feast.
 With the communal activity of preparing and eating the food comes special socializing - you are visiting and cooking together around the table.

-Feuerzangenbowle may be made in a large pot and ladled into mugs and Gingerbread World offers the tray and sugar cone required for this.
-But we are most excited about making this special drink in individual mugs and we offer several accessory options - the Sugar Cone Tray, the Sugar Cone Stick and the patented SugarRockStars.
+Feuerzangenbowle may be made in a large pot and ladled into mugs and Gingerbread World offers a special Feuerzangenbowle pot, the tray and sugar cone required for this.

 Some high proof Rum suggestions (availability differs across Canada): Bacardi 151, Stroh 80, Wray and Nephew White Overproof.
 The Wray and Nephew is available in my province and I tried it the other night comparing it to a Stroh 54 I had purchased in Ontario - the Wray and Nephew burned far better than then Stroh 54.

 Gingerbread World offers the accessories to make Feuerzangenbowle 2 different ways: